kuzzleio/documentation/src/sdk-reference/js/6/getting-started/node-js/index.md

 Kuzzle provides pub/sub features that can be used to trigger real-time notifications based on the state of your data (for a deep-dive on notifications check out the <a href="{{ site_base_path }}sdk-reference/js/6/essentials/realtime-notifications/">realtime notifications</a> documentation).

 Let's get started.
-Create a `subscribe.js` file with following code:
+Create a `subscribe.js` file with the following code:

 [snippet=subscribe]